base-report/stock-market-research-bun/README.md

 # Run the entire process (reset DB, create tables, seed data, find setups, etc.)
 bun run cli run-all

+# Run the entire process with a limit on setups per symbol
+bun run cli run-all --max-setups 200

+# Run the entire process for a specific symbol only
+bun run cli run-all --code AAPL

+# Combine options
+bun run cli run-all --code AAPL --max-setups 10
 ```

 You can also use the npm scripts: